CDCgov/prime-simplereport-site/_pages/getting-started/public-health-departments/simplereport-data-catalog.md

     - Patient’s state (required)
     - Patient’s zip code (required)
 - Patient’s phone number (required)
+- Patient's email (optional)
-- Patient’s sex (optional)
+- Patient’s sex assigned at birth (required)
+  - Female
+  - Male
-- Patient’s ethnicity (optional)
+  - Other
+  - Prefer not to answer
-- Patient’s race (optional)
+- Patient’s race (required)
+  - American Indian/Alaskan Native
+  - Asian
+  - Black/African American
+  - Native Hawaiian/other Pacific Islander
+  - White
+  - Other
+  - Prefer not to answer
-- Patient’s email (optional)
+- Patient’s ethnicity (required)
-- Patient’s role (optional)
+- Patient's tribal affiliation (optional)
-  - Example: student, staff, resident, visitor
+- Is the patient a resident of a congregate living setting? (required)
+- Is the patient employed in healthcare? (required)

 ### Ask on order entry
-- Is the patient employed in healthcare? (required)
-- Is the patient a resident of a congregate setting? (required)
-- Is this the patient’s first test for COVID-19? (optional)
-  - If not, when was the last test, what was the test type, and - what was the result?
 - Is the patient symptomatic for this disease? (optional)
     - If yes, list symptoms
     - Illness onset date